pehringer/spud/README.md

 ####### Reduced 3-Bit Opcode Instruction Set

-It is possible to reduce the instruction set down to the bare minimum. *NOTE* Conditional jumps now use the operand register instead of immediate values.
+It is possible to further simplify the instruction set down to 8 instructions.
+However impacts code density *NOTE* Conditional jumps now use the operand register instead of immediate values.

 Machine Representation|Assembly Representation| Name     |Behaviour
 ----------------------|-----------------------|--------------|----------------------------------------------------------------------------------------